PetriWessman/railstest/README.md

 This is a barebones "Hello world" Rails 6 app, which is hooked up to PostgreSQL but does nothing.

-For use in various deployment/container setup tests.
+For use in various deployment/container environment and setup tests.

-The master key file (config/master.key) has been removed, the master key needed to run this in production is

-8d9c866c95ac3283124a724486aee6ee

-So to run on Heroku, for example, do something like
+## Heroku

+Master key needs to be defined for Heroku (needed in production mode).

-heroku config:set RAILS_MASTER_KEY="8d9c866c95ac3283124a724486aee6ee"
+`heroku config:set RAILS_MASTER_KEY="8d9c866c95ac3283124a724486aee6ee"`

+## Docker (development)

+Orchestrated by Docker Compose.
+Mounts app directory into web container, so code changes done outside the container are visible there.
+PostgreSQL database data is mounted to `~/docker/railstest/db` so that it persists across container restarts.

+Makefile has some helpers for working with the containers.

+Startup with

+`docker-compose up`

+On first-time install run

+`docker-compose exec web rake db:create`

+after containers are running to create the (blank) databases.